open5e/open5e/source/monsters/tome-of-beasts/C/carrion-beetle.rst

 When breeding season hits, carrion beetles feast on the bodies of large animals.
-They are often found in symbiotic relationships with :ref:`tob:deathcap-myconid`, :ref:`tob:darakhul-ghoul`, and related species.
+They are often found in symbiotic relationships with :ref:`deathcap mycolids <tob:deathcap-myconid>`, :ref:`tob:darakhul-ghoul`, and related species.
 Many species in the deep underworld consider carrion beetles food and use their exoskeletons to fashion shields and armor (though their chitin is too brittle for weaponry).

-The :ref:`srd:purple-worm` is their major predators.
+:ref:`Purple worms <srd:purple-worm>` are their major predators.
 Worms swallow entire caravans when they find the beetles within.

 **Domesticated by Ghouls.** Domesticated by the darakhul,